Make a mobile office work for your business

 - Not having an office can save you money

-Office space can be expensive, especially for a new business.
+Office space is expensive, especially for a new business.
 Furniture, electricity and internet access must all be paid for too.
-And as your business grows, your office would have to grow with it – which means relocation expenses.
 That money could be better spent in areas that directly affect the bottom line, such as marketing or hiring more employees.

 - Without a commute you'll save time

-If you don't have to commute to an office you could gain an hour or more every day compared with people who do.
+If you don't have to commute to an office you could gain an hour or more every day.
 Whether you use that time for work or relaxation, it's a big benefit.

 - Less distractions increases productivity